ismail-codar/fjsx/README.md

 ## Benefits & Features

 * Any time created views are real DOM elements.
-Not virtual dom element!
-This feature is great and very usefull for developers.
-(You notice that in the above example)
+Not virtual dom elements!
 * Stop the dizziness incoming by virtual dom tree rendering cycles hell.
 It knows where is the binded your data in the DOM and auto updates to DOM when changing data reactively.
 Expensive virtual dom tree checking is not required.
 Therefore fjsx is very fast.
 * Internal state management is spontaneously included.
 You not need redux like framework.
-* Easy understandable and debuggable code.
-Developers can easily find out what triggers the changes from execution callback in the debugger.
+* Easy understandable and debuggable runtime code.
+Developers can easily find out what triggers the UI changes from execution callback in the debugger.
 * Typescript friendly.
 * Runtime is only 2 kb gzipped.